 Local SEO Statistics

-These SEO performance metrics are essential for local business owners who aim to conquer the market.
+These SEO performance metrics are essential for local business owners aiming to dominate the market.
 Following the most efficient trends revealed by detailed local SEO stats will undoubtedly boost your online presence.

 - GMB listings with 50+ reviews and a 4.5+ rating are 57% more likely to rank in the top local results.
 (SQ Magazine)